johannaleapopp/SC_FC_Coupling_Task_Intelligence/README.md

 3.	`AOMIC_PIOP1_PIOP2_prepare_FC_matrices`: Preparation of functional connectivity matrices and creation of a cell that is used for further analyses.
 Included is: a) computation of functional connectivity matrix from time courses and b) Fisher-z transformation of the individual mean connectivity matrices.
 4.	`AOMIC_PIOP1_PIOP2_find_subjects_with_complete_data`: Detection of subjects with complete datasets (behavioral data, SC matrices, FC matrices and FD data) and creation of final tables used for further analyses.
 Please note that this script is divided into two parts: Part 1 needs to be run before ‘Compute Coupling’ folder and part 2 after ‘Compute Coupling’ folder.

 *Compute Coupling*

 *AOMIC PIOP1*

 5.	`AOMIC_PIOP1_compute_coupling_measures_resting_state`: This script is based on a source script from Zamani Esfahlani et al. (2022) and was adjusted accordingly.
 It performs the computation of communication and similarity matrices based on SC connectivity matrices and calculates coupling measure-specific coupling values by correlating regional connectivity profiles of communication/similarity matrices with the respective FC matrix.
 6.	`AOMIC_PIOP1_compute_coupling_measures_task_x`: This script based on a source script from Esfahlani et al. (2022) and was adjusted accordingly.
-It calculates coupling measure-specific coupling values by correlating regional connectivity profiles of the communication/similarity matrix (computed with `AOMIC_PIOP1_compute_coupling_measures_resting_state`) with the respective FC matrix
+It calculates coupling measure-specific coupling values by correlating regional connectivity profiles of the communication/similarity matrix (computed with `AOMIC_PIOP1_compute_coupling_measures_resting_state`) with the respective FC matrix.

 *AOMIC PIOP2*

 7.	`AOMIC_PIOP2_compute_coupling_measures_resting_state`: This script is based on a source script from Zamani Esfahlani et al. (2022) and was adjusted accordingly.
 It performs the computation of communication and similarity matrices based on SC connectivity matrices and calculates coupling measure-specific coupling values by correlating regional connectivity profiles of communication/similarity matrices with the respective FC matrix.
 8.	`AOMIC_PIOP2_compute_coupling_measures_task_x`: This script based on a source script from Esfahlani et al. (2022) and was adjusted accordingly.
 It calculates coupling measure-specific coupling values by correlating regional connectivity profiles of the communication/similarity matrix (computed with `AOMIC_PIOP2_compute_coupling_measures_resting_state`) with the respective FC matrix.

 ### 5.3.
 Analysis Scripts